Sourcey Sourcey documentation engine

 One site from every spec format you use.
 Point sourcey at what you have and it renders the reference.

-Endpoints, schemas, request/response examples.
-Auto-generated code samples in cURL, JavaScript, Python, Go, Ruby, Rust, and more.
+Full spec coverage including 3.2's `QUERY` operations, hierarchical tags, and response summaries.
+Endpoints, schemas, and auto-generated code samples in cURL, JavaScript, Python, Go, Ruby, Rust, and more.

 • MCP server docs